openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 3. The signal indicating the instruction page table walk is set to 0.
 4. A conditional check is performed: if there is a shared TLB access request and the entry is not found in the shared TLB (indicating a shared TLB miss), the following steps are executed:

    a.
 The address of the desired Page Table Entry within the level 0  page table is calculated by multiplying the Physical Page Number (PPN) of the level 0 page table from the SATP register by the page size.
 This result is then added to the product of the Virtual Page Number, and the size of a page table entry.
-Depending on the translation indicated by enable_translation_i and en_ld_st_translation_i at the different levels [HYP_EXT * 2:0] the corresponding register (satp_ppn_i[HYP_EXT * 2:0] and bits of the VPN are used.
+Depending on the translation indicated by enable_translation_i and en_ld_st_translation_i at the different levels [HYP_EXT * 2:0] the corresponding register (satp_ppn_i[HYP_EXT * 2:0]) and bits of the VPN are used.

 .. figure:: _static/ptw_idle.png
-   :name: **Figure 21:** Address of Desired PTE at Level 0
+   :name: **Figure 21:** Address of Desired PTE at level 0
    :align: center
    :width: 68%
    :alt: ptw_idle

-   **Figure 21:** Address of Desired PTE at Level 0
+   **Figure 21:** Address of Desired PTE at level 0

 .. _example: